BlockstreamResearch/bip-frost-dkg/README.md

 <!-- TODO Call this restore instead of recovery? -->
-As an additional feature of ChillDKG, the DKG outputs for any signing device can be fully recovered from a backup of a single secret per-device seed, the (essential parts) of the public transcripts of the DKG sessions, and the corresponding success certificates.
+As an additional feature of ChillDKG, the DKG outputs for any signing device can be fully recovered from a backup of a single secret per-device seed,
+(the essential parts of) the public transcripts of the DKG sessions, and the corresponding success certificates.
 To simplify the interface, we combine the transcript data and the session certificate into a single byte string called the *recovery data*, which is common to all participants and does not need to be kept confidential.
-Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data, the latter of which can be obtained from any cooperative participant (or the coordinator), or from an untrusted backup provider.
+Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data, the latter of which can be obtained from any cooperative participant (or the coordinator) or from an untrusted backup provider.

 These features make ChillDKG usable in a wide range of applications.
-As a consequence of this broad applicability, there will necessary be scenarios in which specialized protocols need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.
+As a consequence of this broad applicability, there will necessarily be scenarios in which specialized protocols need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.

 In summary, we aim for the following design goals: